operator-framework/operator-sdk/doc/proposals/operator-testing-tool.md

 change the scorecard output to show a *pass* or *fail* for each test that is run in the output instead of a success percentage.
 The exit code of scorecard would be 0 if all tests passed.
 The exit code would be non-zero if tests failed.
+With this change scores are essentially replaced with a list of pass/fail(s).

 #### Story 2 - Change Scorecard Test Selection